By using this site, you agree to the Privacy Policy and Terms of Use.

 Instructions

 1. Arrange chopped vegetables evenly in a microwave-safe dish.
-Drizzle with olive oil and season with salt, pepper, and dried herbs.
+Drizzle with olive oil and season with salt, pepper, and herbs.

 Chef’s Notes: Tips for Success